CIB1: Cancer

+Upregulation of CIB1 expression has been observed in several types of cancer, and it has been implicated in cancer development and progression.
+CIB1 is involved in several cellular processes that are important for cancer progression, including cell adhesion, migration, and invasion.
+It has been shown to interact with integrins, which are transmembrane receptors that play a key role in these processes.
+The structure and function of CIB1 make it an important protein in regulating various cellular processes, including those involved in cancer progression, and targeting it may offer potential therapeutic benefits.

 CIB1 expression has been observed in several types of cancer, including breast, lung, prostate, ovarian, and pancreatic cancer.
 In breast cancer, CIB1 expression has been shown to be higher in invasive ductal carcinoma compared to normal breast tissue.
 High levels of CIB1 expression have also been associated with poor prognosis in breast cancer patients.
 CIB1 has been implicated in cancer development and progression.
 In breast cancer, CIB1 has been shown to promote cell proliferation, migration, invasion, and metastasis.
 CIB1 has also been shown to promote the growth of prostate cancer cells and the invasion of ovarian cancer cells.
 Targeting CIB1 has been explored as a potential therapeutic strategy for cancer.
 Small molecule inhibitors of CIB1 have shown promise in preclinical models of breast cancer.
 Silencing CIB1 expression has also been shown to sensitize cancer cells to chemotherapy and radiation therapy.

 Male infertility

 CIB1 has been implicated in male fertility, specifically in sperm function and motility.
 CIB1 expression has been detected in human sperm, and its levels have been correlated with sperm motility.
 CIB1 has also been shown to be present in the acrosome region of the sperm, which plays a critical role in fertilization.
 Studies in mice have shown that CIB1 deficiency leads to impaired sperm motility and reduced fertility.
 Male mice lacking CIB1 exhibited decreased sperm count and decreased sperm motility, resulting in reduced fertility.
 CIB1 was also found to be required for the proper formation of the sperm tail, which is critical for sperm motility.
 In addition, CIB1 has been shown to regulate calcium signaling in sperm, which is important for sperm motility and fertilization.
 CIB1 interacts with the sperm-specific calcium channel CatSper, which is important for regulating intracellular calcium levels in sperm.